sianzhan/fullstackopen/part2/courseinfo/README.md

-# Exercises 1.1.-1.5. : Course Information
+# Exercises 2.1.-2.5. : Course Information

-This is a simple React application that displays information about a course with its name, parts, and the total number of exercises.
+This is a simple React application that displays information about courses with their name, parts, and the total number of exercises.

 ## Usage